-This Symetrix product is designed and manufactured for use in professional and studio audio systems and is not intended for other usage.
-With respect to products purchased by consumers for personal, family, or household use, Symetrix expressly disclaims all implied warranties including but not limited to warranties of merchantability and fitness for a particular purpose.
+This Symetrix product has been designed and manufactured for use in professional/industrial systems and is not intended for other usage.
+This warranty only applies to Buyers using the Product in professional/industrial systems.
+With respect to others, including but not limited to consumers for personal, family, or household use, Symetrix expressly disclaims all warranties, including but not limited to warranties of merchantability and fitness for a particular purpose and the express warranties as otherwise provided herein.